 Remember, safety pilots are great at looking outside and keeping the other pilots safe while maintaining their skills.
 They should never be used as a substitute for qualified instruction.

 Gary “GPS”(Guy in the Pink Shirt) Reeves has over 8,000 hours and travels the US and Internationally to help good pilots master single-pilot IFR using Autopilots, Avidyne, Garmin, Glass Displays, and ForeFlight.
 He is the 2019 FAA National CFI of the Year, a lead rep for the FAA Safety Team, and one of the most popular national public speakers.
-To PRE-ORDER THE BOOK CLICK HERE NOW
+To ORDER THE BOOK CLICK HERE NOW